 We further investigated the clusters identified by Mfuzz using additional metrics in order to understand the biological significance of these clusters.
-First, we investigated the relationship between accessibility dynamics and nucleosome positioning between clusters (Fig. 5G).
-For each developmental time point, we visualized Omni-ATAC accessibility (dashed line, black axis) compared to NucleoATAC signal (dotted line, blue axis) and NucleoATAC nucleosome occupancy (solid line, pink axis) for peaks belonging to each cluster.
-We observed that peaks belonging to clusters 3, 4, 5, 6, 7, and 9 all appeared to have an inverse relationship between accessibility and NucleoATAC signal.
-Moreover, these peaks all appeared to have a depletion of nucleosome occupancy at peak centers relative to the region around peaks.
-By contrast, peaks in clusters 1, 2, and 8 appeared to show a counterintuitive and opposite result: both high NucleoATAC signal and high nucleosome occupancy at timepoints during which those peaks achieved maximum accessibility.
+First, we investigated the relationship between accessibility dynamics and nucleosome positioning between clusters (Fig. 5E, Supp.
+Fig. 5.1D).
+For each developmental time point, we visualized Omni-ATAC accessibility (solid line, black axis) compared to NucleoATAC signal (dashed line, blue axis) for peaks belonging to each cluster.
+We observed that peaks belonging to Clusters 3-7 and 9 all appeared to have an inverse relationship between accessibility and NucleoATAC signal; this inverse relationship was most obvious at the time points during which these peaks achieved their maximum accessibility (Fig. 5E, blue dashed boxes).
+Moreover, these peaks all appeared to have a depletion of nucleosome occupancy at peak centers relative to the region around peaks (Supp.
+Fig. 5.1D, solid line, pink axis).
+By contrast, peaks in clusters 1, 2, and 8 appeared to show a counterintuitive and opposite result: both high NucleoATAC signal and high nucleosome occupancy at timepoints during which those peaks achieved maximum accessibility (Fig. 5E, Supp.
+Fig. 5.1D, solid line, pink axis).
+As with the clusters that showed an inverse relationship between accessibility and occupancy, the clusters that showed a parallel relationship between accessibility and occupancy showed the strongest relationship at those timepoints during which they achieved maximum accessibility (Fig. 5E, red dashed boxes).

 To assess the biological function of each of the 9 Mfuzz clusters, we performed GO term enrichment analysis.
 To assign functions to each peak, we extracted the Drosophila melanogaster gene assigned to the nearest gene for each peak, and performed GO enrichment analysis on the list of unique gene names associated with peaks from each cluster relative to the list of all OrthoFinder-assigned gene names in the genome.
 Fig. 6A illustrates the top 10 most-enriched GO terms for each of the clusters.
-While we were not able to identify significantly enriched GO-terms (FDR < 0.05) for Clusters 1, 2, and 8, Clusters 3, 4, 5, 6, 7, and 9 all showed enrichment of developmental GO-terms.
+While we were not able to identify significantly enriched GO-terms (FDR < 0.05) for Clusters 1, 2, and 8,

+Clusters 3-7 and 9 all showed enrichment of developmental GO-terms.
 These enriched GO-terms generally appeared to match the expected biological functions of peaks based on their accessibility dynamics.
 For example, Cluster 3 peaks, which generally achieve maximum accessibility during germ band elongation stages in development, showed enrichment for GO terms including head segmentation and neuroblast fate, two processes which take place during this developmental period.
 Meanwhile, Cluster 7 peaks appeared to be enriched for neuronal terms (neuropeptide signaling pathway, synaptic target recognition, neuron recognition), potentially reflecting the function of genes near these peaks which achieve their maximum accessibility towards the very end of the developmental time-course, during which much of the morphology of the organism has been specified, and the embryo begins to twitch inside the egg.